xxxFRIARxxx/SaltyBot/README.md

 ### If there is a Predicted Winner

-NEW!
-3/9/23  This bot bets an amount based off of the Kelly Criterion.

-* Typical wager amounts average 2.5% of your balanve.
+* Typical wager amounts average 2.5% of your balance.
 In this comparison, bets are NEVER LARGER than 5% of your entire balance.
 (This is extremely rare:  When there's a 100% chance of winning for a player in the fight)

 ### If there isn't a Predicted Winner